7 reasons why energy conservation is a smart business strategy

 See how energy conservation projects can increase shareholder value and attract investors

 Overall, the company is seen to be doing the “right thing” from an ethical, social and financial governance perspective.
 It also sends a strong signal to investors, employees and alliance partners (current and potential) that your company is guided by quality management and strong ethical and socially responsible practices, thereby creating value for a variety of stakeholders.

 How to implement energy conservation solutions in your company – a low-risk strategy with guaranteed results

 - Engage a Tier-1 Energy Services Company (ESCO) with end-to-end servicing and solution offerings – including energy advisory, energy efficiency and energy management.
 This is important to streamline costs and vendor management to a single point of contact provider.

 - Get investment-grade energy assessments of all your facilities – the comprehensive engineering audit report should include identification of each energy conservation measure and robust financial modelling for investment scenarios including details on estimated project costs, expected savings and guidance on return on investment and payback periods.

 - Work with your preferred ESCO to define the scope of works in terms of ECM priority to match capital budget allocation and return on investment criteria.

 - Request a fixed-price implementation proposal that includes a savings guarantee.

 - The implementation proposal should include all aspects of project design, project management plan and installation schedule; commissioning, measurement and verification plan, and actual savings reports.

-- The ESCO should provide you post implementation services and support including embedded energy analytics, continuous comissioning and fine-tuning by a dedicated team of engineers.
+- The ESCO should provide you post-implementation services and support including embedded energy analytics, continuous commissioning and fine-tuning by a dedicated team of engineers.